scellecs/morpeh/README.md

 Attach the script to any GameObject and press play.

 Nothing happened because we did not create our entities.

-I will show the creation of entities directly related to GameObject, because to create them from the code it is enough to write `world.CreateEntity()`.
+We will focus on `GameObject`-based API because otherwise all you need to do is create an entity with `World.CreateEntity()`.
-To do this, we need a provider that associates GameObject with an entity.
+To do this, we need a provider that associates a `GameObject` with an entity.

 Create a new provider.

 <details>
-    <summary>Right click in project window and select <code>Create/ECS/Provider</code>.  </summary>
+    <summary>Right click the project window and select <code>Create/ECS/Provider</code>.  </summary>

 ![create_provider.gif](Gifs~/create_provider.gif)
 </details>